slamice/wri/hipsters/first-draft/ch05 - walk away from Renee.md

 On my way back I passed by Jack and Andy's apartment and noticed the light was on.
 A fever of rage suddenly overtook me on my walk back.
 Who was Andrew.
 Such a bastard.
 And suddenly I was in my apartment, sneaking a look at Renee saying Hi, but she didn't look up.
 I poured her latte into a glass and heated it up.
 Only half of it filled up the glass.
 Still she was completely embossed on the bed, engrossed.

+"can you turn on the laundry again?
+I forgot to take out the clothes so they might have mold on them."

 I immediately went back out, making sure the cat didn't escape.
-Just around the corner, under our bedroom window, I tilted Renee's forgotten latte and dumped it in slow motion.
+Just around the corner, under our bedroom window, I tilted Renee's forgotten latte dumping it in slow motion.
 The stream made a quick splash and settled in the cracks of concrete.
 Once the glass was fully empty, I lurched back up the stairs to the apartment.